 - How the city communicated with residents (both listening and sharing).

-- Whether or not to revise a zone to allow a 2 story office building.
+- Whether or not to revise a zone to allow a two story office building.

 - Whether or not to allow a developer to put in a open fence rather than a masonry wall.